11 Google Data Studio Alternatives For Reporting Dashboards

 Key features

-DashThis is a marketing reporting tool that allows users to visualize data in dashboards for SEO, social media, SEM, email, and paid campaigns reports.
+DashThis is a marketing reporting tool that allows users to visualize data in dashboards for SEO, social media, SEM, email, and paid campaign reports.
+It's very easy to use, with a drag-and-drop UI and one-click integrations with your marketing tools.

 Unlike free tools like Data Studio, you'll get a great customer support/success team to help you out too.